 - Email email@example.com

 - Phone + 61 2 6240 6411

 - For website matters please email website feedback please view website disclaimer

 CANBERRA ACT 2601

-If the complaint is about the Complaints Coordinator, the complaint should be forwarded to the Gallery’s Assistant Director at the same postal address above, or telephone (02) 6240 6439.
+If the complaint is about the Feedback Coordinator, the complaint should be forwarded to the Head of Commercial Operations at the same postal address above.